fusion809/fusion809.github.io-old/_posts/OS/programming_language.md

 **Pascal** is a fairly old programming language, it and its derivatives (like [Object Pascal](https://en.wikipedia.org/wiki/Object_Pascal)) are still widely used today.

 #### Perl
 **Perl** is a family of scripting languages, the most notable members are Perl 5 and Perl 6.
 It was originally developed for the purpose of automating reporting tasks on &#42;nix systems in 1987.
+It is licensed under GNU GPL.

 #### PHP
 **PHP** is a server-side scripting language that is primarily intended for web development.
 Most web applications will use PHP to some extent, prominent examples of such applications include: [MediaWiki](https://www.mediawiki.org), the software that powers several Wiki websites including all the Wikimedia Foundation websites (such as Wikipedia, for example) and [WordPress](https://wordpress.org), the software that powers many blogs and personal websites on the web.
+It is a copyleft licensed under the PHP License.

 #### Python
 **Python** is a widely and extensively-used high-level general-purpose multi-paradigm programming language that is particularly invaluable as a cross-platform scripting language.
 It is named after the BBC TV series [*Monty Python's Flying Circus*](https://en.wikipedia.org/wiki/Monty_Python's_Flying_Circus).
 Python is licensed under its own free, permissive (BSD-like) license called the [Python Software Foundation License](https://en.wikipedia.org/wiki/Python_Software_Foundation_License).
 Its design philosophy